 - Terminating your sole proprietorship is significantly easier and cheaper compared to the other business entities

-- No liability protection as discussed earlier.
-You are financially and legally responsible for all debts and legal actions.
+- No liability protection (You are financially and legally responsible for all debts and legal actions)

-- Capital is only limited to your own personal finances and business profits.
-Therefore, it may be harder to expand your business.
+- Capital depends on your own personal finances and business profits (It may be harder to expand your business)

 Limited Liability Partnership (LLP)

-A LLP is a type of business structure where two or more partners incorporate an entity separate from themselves.
+A LLP is a type of business structure in which two or more partners incorporate an entity separate from themselves.
 A partner of the Singapore LLP cannot be held personally liable for the wrongful commission or omission of any other partners.
 Thus, every partner is personally responsible for any liabilities that arise due to his act of commission, omission or negligence.
 Any claims for liabilities can be made against that partner and his personal assets.
-Other innocent partners and their personal assets will be protected from the claims on the offending partner.
-However, all assets under the LLP contributed by all partners can be claimed by any liabilities of any partner.
+However, LLPs protect the innocent partners and their personal assets from the claims on the offending partner.
+Still, assets under the LLP contributed by all partners can be claimed by any liabilities of any partner.

-This business structure is meant for chartered professionals who would like to establish joint practices, such as accountants, lawyers etc. The partners must agree upon splitting of profits and business responsibilities.
-It is a complicated affair and usually needs a lawyer to draw up the agreement.
+We recommend this business structure for chartered professionals interested in establishing joint practices, such as accountants or lawyers.
+The partners must agree upon splitting of profits and business responsibilities.
+It is a complicated affair and typically requires a lawyer who is responsible for reaching an agreement.

-- There is limited personal liability as discussed earlier.
-The partners will not be held personally liable for any business debts incurred by the LLP or the wrongful acts of another partner.
-However, the offending partner will need to be held personally liable for any claims from losses resulting from his actions.
+- Limited personal liability (Partners are not held personally liable for any business debts incurred by the LLP or the wrongful acts of another partner.
+However, the offending partner is personally liable for any claims from losses resulting from his or her actions)

-- There is perpetual succession, meaning that any changes in the LLP ownership from the resignation or death of its partners will not cause it to terminate.
+- Perpetual succession (Any changes in the LLP ownership – resignation or death of its partners – will not result in termination of the business)

-- There must be at least 2 partners at all times.
+- Requires at least 2 partners at all times

 Private Limited Company (PLC)

-A private limited company is the most advanced, flexible, and scalable type of business incorporation in Singapore.
-It’s also the most preferred type of Singapore business entity for entrepreneurs.
+A private limited company is the most advanced, flexible, and scalable type of business structure in Singapore.
+It’s also the most preferred type for entrepreneurs.

-- There is perpetual succession.
-The company will continue to exist even in the event of death or resignation of its shareholders and directors
+- Perpetual succession (the company will continue to exist even in the event of death or resignation of its shareholders and directors)

-- It is significantly easier to raise capital and scale as a PLC.
-You can simply bring in new shareholders or issue more shares amongst existing shareholders.
-When there is a separation between business and shareholders’ personal assets, it is more likely that investors would invest.
+- Scalability and ease of raising capital (You can simply bring in new shareholders or issue more shares amongst existing shareholders.
+Investors are more likely to invest if there are barriers between business and shareholders’ personal assets)

-- A PLC portrays a more credible image compared to a sole proprietorship or a partnership firm like a LLP, because it can expand and take in investors easily and thus scale.
-It shows a seriousness in growing the business on your part.
+- Credibility (A PLC portrays a more credible image compared to a sole proprietorship or a partnership firm like a LLP as it can expand and take in investors easily.
+It shows a seriousness in growing the business on your part)

-- Corporate tax benefits and incentives.
-In Singapore, a PLC is capped at 17% for the corporate tax rate.
+- Corporate tax benefits and incentives (In Singapore, corporate tax rates top out at 17%.
 For profits below $300,000, the tax rate is below 9%.
-For more information on the corporate tax rate, here is an article.
-Furthermore, there are a lot of grants available for PLC that are not available to sole proprietorship and LLPs.
-In fact, the recently released Budget 2018 details a great deal of incentives for businesses.
-Here is a link to our article regarding the subject matter.
+For more information on the corporate tax rate, read this article.
+Many grants are available for a PLC (that are not available to sole proprietorship and LLPs.
+Additionally, the recently released Budget 2018 details a great deal of incentives for businesses.
+Here is a link to our article regarding the subject matter)

-So the question begs.
-What business structure should I select when deciding to incorporate in Singapore.
-The answer is that it really depends on your situation and plans for your business.
-However, here are some general rules you can consider when making your decision.
+The question remains.
+What business structure should I select when deciding to incorporate in Singapore?
+Truthfully, the choice really depends on your situation and plans for your business.
+However, we have provided some general rules you can consider when making your decision below.

-If you are going to work alone in a small business and the nature of the products/service you are selling does not carry liability issues, it may be easier for you to register as a Sole Proprietorship.
-However, you must keep in mind that your personal assets are not protected, and that you are not entitled to corporate tax rates and other benefits.
+If you plan to work alone in a small business and if the nature of the products/services you are selling does not carry liability issues, it may be best for you to register as a sole proprietorship.
+Still, keep in mind that this structure does not protect personal assets and that business owners do not enjoy corporate tax rates or other benefits.

-If you are a chartered professional and wish to set up a practice with other partners, a LLP may be the most suitable business structure for you since your personal assets are protected from any liabilities your partners may incur.
+We recommend a LLP for chartered professionals who wish to set up a practice with other partners, as this structure protects your personal assets from any liabilities your partners may incur.

-In all other cases, incorporating as a Private Limited Company.
-Although initially, the procedures may be more complex, and the compliance requirements are more complicated, in the long run it is the best structure because its potential for growth and its flexibility.
+In all other cases, we recommend incorporating as a Private Limited Company.
+While the procedures and compliance requirements may be more complex initially, PLCs represent the best choice in the long run due to its potential for growth and its flexibility.